stereoboy/CarND-Traffic-Sign-Classifier-Project/writeup.md

 |2.12164e-23|Yield|
 |7.26148e-25|No passing for vehicles over 3.5 metric tons|

-For the second image ...
+For the second image is a "Speed limit (60km/h)".

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|